neurohazardous/megFingerprinting/README.md

 ## License
 This file is part of the project megFingerprinting.
 All of megFingerprinting code is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. megFingerprinting is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with megFingerprinting.
 If not, see <https://www.gnu.org/licenses/>.

-## Project Status
+## Status
-On going - Currently building the neural network
+On going - Currently building the neural network and experimenting with other, more simple algorithms

 ## Objective
 To identify people based on patterns of brain connectivity (as indexed by  MEG) using Deep Learning

 ## Supervisors
 [Dr Bratislav Misic](https://www.mcgill.ca/neuro/research/researchers/bratislav-misic) and [Dr Sylvain Baillet](https://www.mcgill.ca/neuro/research/researchers/baillet) at the Montreal Neurological Institute

-## The Dataset
+## Dataset
 For this project we've been using [OMEGA](https://www.mcgill.ca/bic/resources/omega).
 The Open MEG Archive (OMEGA) is the fruit of a collaborative effort between the McConnell Brain Imaging Centre (MNI, McGill) and the Université de Montréal to provide a core repository of MEG data for open dissemination.

 ## Contents